Atsouky/cc-WorldRandomizer/README.md

 ## Installation
 1. Download the latest release from [GitHub Releases](https://github.com/Atsouky/cc-WorldRandomizer/releases/tag/v0.7.3).
-2. Extract the files into a folder of your choice.
+2. Put the files into a folder of your choice.
 3. Run the application (`Randomize.exe`).

 ## Usage